apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/backup-and-restore/backup-and-restore-for-mysql-paxos-group.md

 ***Steps:***

-1. Install KubeBlocks and enable the snapshot backup controller addon.
+1. Install KubeBlocks and check whether the snapshot-controller add-on is enabled.
    ```bash
    kbcli kubeblocks install
    ```